 “The Jesus You Know” series (post #1)

 Since none of us have ever seen Jesus face to face, we are left to conjure up our own images of Him in our minds.
 I myself am still detoxing from a mental image that I formed when I was a child.
-That image was indelibly stamped into me by a certain picture of Jesus that hung on the wall directly behind the pulpit of our church.
+That image was indelibly stamped into me by a certain picture of Jesus that hung on the wall directly behind the pulpit of my home church.

-The picture was more or less a bust shot of Jesus, and in it He had very long hair that hung way down past His shoulders.
+The picture was more or less a bust shot of Jesus, and it depicted Him as having very long hair that hung way down past His shoulders.
 The hair was straight, lush, perfectly maintained, and had just a touch of curl to it.
-Jesus’ eyes were blackish brown, as were His eyebrows, and His face was long and narrow, actually quite angular.
+The Jesus in the picture had eyes and eyebrows that were blackish brown, and His face was long and narrow, actually quite angular.
 The long face gave Him the appearance of being tall.
-Also, He had a well maintained beard that was thicker over His chin than His jawline, and He was wearing a plain white linen robe or something like that.
-The background behind Him was a complex mix of soft colors (brown, black, gold, and yellow), and there was just a hint of light that fell upon His face.
-All in all, it looked like Jesus had scheduled a photography session at J.C.
-Penny or Sears and this was the package’s glossy 8 x 10.
+Also, He had a well-groomed beard that was thicker over His chin than His jawline, and He was wearing a plain white linen robe or something like that.

-The Jesus in this picture had the handsome, striking features of a model, albeit a long-haired one.
 Imagine my surprise then when, years later, I read Isaiah 53:2, a prophetic passage which says of the Messiah:

 …He had no beauty or majesty to attract us to him, nothing in his appearance that we should desire him.
 (N.I.V.)

 This, you see, is why the world features so many different versions of Jesus.
-If your mental Jesus is white, your Jesus cares most about the problems of white people.
-If He is black, He cares most about the problems of black people.
+If your mental Jesus is white, your Jesus primarily cares most about the problems of white people.
+If He is black, He primarily cares most about the problems of black people.
 If He is using a whip to drive the money changers from the Temple, He is a military type who rides out to right wrongs.
 If He is gently carrying or cuddling a lamb, He is an animal rights advocate who cares about animals almost as much as He does people.
 You get the idea.

 Great start… this is an absolutely fascinating topic or which I have spent a lot of time on.
 My favorite Philip Yancey book, “The Jesus I Never Knew” devotes the better part of a chapter to this topic.
 Also, during his research, while teaching a class on Jesus in Chicago, he made a pint to use various film versions of Jesus.
 He would then note the class reactions to the actor’s portrayal.
 We like Jesus tall, but the average Jewish man in the 1st century is a scant 5’3″.
 We like our Jesus thin – fat is a sign of sluggard.
 We like our Jesus calm and collected except when it comes time to turn over those tables of the money-changers, even so we have no problem putting up money taking ventures in our church all the time.
 The latest book from the guest speaker last week, the latest CD from the choir, the latest missions push, the latest disaster relief, etc., etc. Let me be clear – I’m not saying those are bad things, but the one time Jesus loses it – you’d think we’d be more cautionary concerning why he was ticked.